Hete/kohana-mail/README.md

 * [PHPMailer](https://github.com/PHPMailer/PHPMailer)
 * mock sender for testing

-The SMTP sender for PEAR Mail module uses old PHP4 code that throws strict warnings.
-If imported, it will automatically disable `E_STRICT`.

 It aims to unify mailing system under a single interface so that you can deploy your app independently of available libraries on the server or in your organization.